Our free membership, business.com+, takes the pain out of choosing new business services.

 Hiring a staffing agency temp as a full-time employee can cost additional money if done within a contract or service agreement.

-Staffing agencies can reduce the time it takes to fill a position, saving money and preventing lost sales.
+Staffing agencies can reduce the time it takes to fill a position, saving money and preventing lost revenue.

-Staffing agencies do not necessarily specialize in your type of company and ensure a good cultural fit; they primarily focus on candidates’ skill sets and work experience.
+Staffing agencies won’t necessarily specialize in your type of company or ensure a good cultural fit; they primarily focus on candidates’ skill sets and work experience.

 Utilizing temporary staffing can help you vet and assess candidates before bringing them on permanently.

 Not all staffing agencies operate nationwide.
-If you have facilities around the country, for example, you may not be able to use your first choice for temporary staffing help.
+If you have facilities around the country, you may not be able to use your first choice for temporary staffing help.

 Did you find this content helpful?